 This no-bake Persian dessert is an excellent end to a Middle Eastern meal.
-It is a well nutritious and energizing dessert made from dates, walnuts, butter, and roasted flour.
-It is also called dates cake.
+It is a reasonably nutritious and energizing dessert made from dates, walnuts, butter, and roasted flour.
+It is also called date cakes.
 There are different recipes for Ranginak based on the mentioned ingredients in the southern regions of Iran.
 This region’s main product is various kinds of dates.

 Sweets for Special Occasions

 Like every other culture in the world, we have special desserts or sweets for special occasions like New Year, festivals, mourning ceremonies, and memorials.
 These occasions are included in Iran tour packages where you may have the opportunity to experience the process of making Persian sweets and desserts like Samanu and Shole Zard.

 The ancient festival of Nowruz is also a festival of baking colorful Persian sweets for entertaining the guests.
 These sweets and pastries vary in different regions of Iran.
 But, Persian sweets Baklava, Qottab, Nan-e Berenji, and Aard Nokodchi are common ones you’ll see in most Iranian houses.

 Besides, there is a special and ancient Iranian dessert that is specific to the new year ceremony: Samanu.
 This Iranian sugar-free dessert dates back to about 500 AD.
 Traditional Samanu only has two ingredients: wheat germ and water.
 Thus, it is also a vegan Persian dessert.
 It has a special process of preparation that takes about a week.
 Samanu is one of the elements of the Nowruz Haft-sin table.